MicrosoftDocs/biztalk-docs/biztalk/core/the-as2-decoder-encountered-an-exception-during-processing.md

 ---
 description: "Learn more about: The AS2 Decoder encountered an exception during processing"
-title: "The AS2 Decoder encountered an exception during processing | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "The AS2 Decoder encountered an exception during processing" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: b5f16d2e-e83c-4e2c-84be-41b5ed012dce
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # The AS2 Decoder encountered an exception during processing
 ## Details